-According to the State of Texas Penal Code, Title 10, Sec.
-49.08, intoxication manslaughter occurs when “a person commits an offense if the person: (1) operates a motor vehicle in a public place, operates an aircraft, a watercraft, or an amusement ride, or assembles an amusement ride; and (2) is intoxicated and by reason of that intoxication causes the death of another by accident or mistake.”
+According to the State of Texas Penal Code, Title 10, Sec 49.08, intoxication manslaughter is when a person operates a motor vehicle in a public place, operates an aircraft, a watercraft, or an amusement ride, or assembles an amusement ride; is intoxicated and by reason of that intoxication causes the death of another by accident or mistake.

-By law, intoxication manslaughter is a felony in the second degree.
-However, the offense is a felony in the first degree if the deceased is a firefighter, emergency medical services personnel, peace officer or judge.
+By law, intoxication manslaughter is a second degree felony.
+However, the charge will be increased to a first degree felony if the deceased is a firefighter, EMT, peace officer or judge.

 Avoid The Consequences of Intoxication Manslaughter